GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 02/Blizzard (mod 2)/README.md

 2. Added my Random Toolkit to generate random numbers the C++ way.

+I also removed more comments.
+By now you should know what the code does.

+I also moved some variable declarations closer to first usage, as C++ allows.

 ### Notes

 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.